 Although the concept might seem counter-intuitive to the financially unaware, time is very much a universal currency.
 Therefore, in economic terms the nurse is further ahead value-wise, purchasing professional help than she would be by cleaning her own home.
 Think about it, even if overtime is not available with her employer which is unlikely to be the case, certainly there are ample opportunities to freelance elsewhere given the skill set as a clinical nurse.

 So, if the nurse really feels the need to work more than she already does, rather than spending an entire Saturday cleaning her home, it would pay her much better to spend that additional time doing what she is most proficient at doing.
 Just as an aside, it might be more advantageous to hire a cleaner to come in during the week and to have a nice clean home to enjoy free time with the family on the weekend.
 We all must set our priorities and work-life balance is not the primary focus of this essay.
 Here we are looking purely at the financial aspect of hiring professionals.

-The benefit of hiring a professional is even greater in pure economic terms for an executive, a master plumbing contractor, or surgeon who earns more than a nurse on a per hour basis.
-The value of wealth is not really about money per se, but rather real wealth is defined by what goods and services that we are able to procure with our discretionary income!
+The benefit of hiring a professional is even greater in purely economic terms for an executive, a master plumbing contractor, or a surgeon who earns more than a nurse on a per-hour basis.
+The value of wealth is not really about money per se, but rather real wealth is defined by what goods and services we are able to procure with our discretionary income!